lily102904/greeting-card/README.md

 ![alt text](image.png)

 # discussions
 Working on the "Greeting Cards" project was both challenging and rewarding.
 While creating React components and using Tailwind CSS, I encountered issues with file imports and styling integration.
 These challenges tested my problem-solving skills but ultimately helped me gain a deeper understanding of React and modern web development tools like Vite.
-Although it wasn't easy, the project was a great learning experience that strengthened my skills.git g
+Although it wasn't easy, the project was a great learning experience that strengthened my skills.